 We share the cost of repairs and services to your building among all the homes in the property.
 According to your lease, the Council (and Partners, as managing agent for the Council) can choose any fair and reasonable way of sharing costs.

 At the moment, we use a points system to decide your share of service charges and major-works costs, based on the number of rooms in your home.
 We allocate a point each for a hall, living room, bathroom and kitchen and one extra point for each additional room (so bedsits and studio flats would be allocated four points and a one-bedroom flat would be allocated five points).

 How we work out your service charge

 Your Estimate Service Charge Statement.

 On 1 April or soon after each year, we will send you your Service Charge Estimate.
 This sets out your share of our estimated costs for the coming year, which runs from 1 April to 31 March.
 The statement will be a combination of estimated and known costs.
 For example, we know how much the yearly building insurance premium and management fee is, but we cannot determine and predict the extent of any day-to-day repairs and maintenance works to your building over the coming year.
-When you receive your Service Charge Estimate, you can pay it over the year in instalments, monthly or every three months, by direct debit.
+When you receive your Service Charge Estimate, you can pay it over the year in installments, monthly or every three months, by direct debit.